Ssenkowski/rails-js-assessment-v-000/README.md

 The RAILS_TERRITORY_APP was designed to help congregation territory servants manage their congregations territories by making territories downloadable to publishers and trackable by servants.

 #Installation Guide
 To install the RAILS_TERRITORY_APP simple clone the Github repository, cd into the application directory, run bundle install and run it through your local rails server via the command 'rails s'.
-From that point on simply follow the onscreen instructions.
+From that point follow the onscreen instructions.

 #Contributors Guide
 If this is your first time contributing, please keep reading to learn how to make the best impact.